 Either hostname will connect you to Bridges.
 You do not have to specify the port.

 - Enter your PSC username and password when prompted.

-You can also use the public-private key pair method to connect to Bridges.
-To do so you must first fill out our form for this type of access.
+You can also use public-private key pairs to connect to Bridges.
+To do so, you must first fill out this form to register your keys with PSC.

 XSEDE single sign on